How to Find Legitimate Work-at-Home Jobs

 Get a Telecommuting Job That Isn't a Scam

-Many people want to work from home, but aren't interested in freelancing or starting a business.
+Many people want to work from home, but they aren't interested in freelancing or starting a business.
 Fortunately, there are many opportunities to get hired in a home-based job.
-More and more people are employed from home as teachers, writers, bookkeepers, customer service agents, virtual support staff, nurses, and many more types of jobs.
-Many companies you probably recognize such as Amazon, Aetna, Humana, American Express, Capital One, Hilton, and more hire home-based employees.
+More and more people are employed from home as everything from teachers and writers, to nurses and bookkeepers.
+Well-known companies like Amazon, Aetna, Humana, American Express, Capital One, and Hilton all hire home-based employees.

 How to Get a Legitimate Work-at-Home Job

-The key thing to remember about finding and getting hired to work from home is that telecommuting job searches are done just like traditional job searches.
+The key thing to remember about getting hired to work from home is that telecommuting job searches are done just like traditional job searches.
 You won't simply sign up somewhere and then have a job (if a job posting promises a situation like this, proceed with extreme caution, it could be a scam).
 Instead, you'll need a resume or application that shows you've got the skills and experience the employer is looking for.
 Often, you'll need to dazzle the recruiter with your cover letter, then keep the good impression going through several rounds of skills tests and interviews via phone or video chat.

-Ask your boss to let you telecommute.
 If you're a valued worker and have a job that is conducive to working from home, write a work-at-home proposal that outlines your contributions to the company, how working at home can help the company (i.e. save money or boost productivity), and present it to your boss or manager.
 If you're already committed to working from home, you might as well try to save yourself the job search and attempt to make your current job remote.

-Maybe your boss won't let you work at home, but another company in your same industry might.
+Maybe your boss won't let you work at home, but another company in the same industry might.
 You can contact similar companies directly and inquire about telecommuting options along with sending your resume, or you can search for jobs in your industry.

 Don't use Google to search for telecommuting opportunities.
-Instead, visit legitimate job search websites such as CareerBuilder, Indeed.com and Monster.com and use telecommuting keywords ("work at home," telecommute, remote, etc) to find the jobs that allow you to work at home.
+Instead, visit legitimate job search websites such as CareerBuilder, Indeed.com, and Monster.com.
+Use telecommuting keywords ("work at home," telecommute, etc.) or filter options to find the jobs that allow you to work from home.
 Note that these keywords will bring up listings that also say "no telecommute."
 Also, remain vigilant about scams.
 Legitimate websites help cut down on spam and scams, but they still sneak onto the site on occasion.

 Because different companies refer to telecommuting and working from home with different terms, it pays to be aware of some variations and work them into your search.
-For example:
+Examples of relevant search terms include:

 - "Work from Home" and "Work at Home" (use quotes around search phrases)

-- Telework (especially on job sites outside the U.S.)
+- Telework (this is more common on job sites outside the U.S.)

-The best sites for finding work-at-home jobs include traditional job sites such as CareerBuilder and Monster.com.
-Craigslist.org can be a source, but you'll need to pay even more attention to avoid scams and business opportunities disguised as jobs.
+The best sites for finding work-at-home jobs are traditional job sites such as CareerBuilder and Monster.com, but sites Craigslist can be a source, as well.
+You'll just need to pay even more attention to potential scams and business opportunities disguised as jobs.
 Job aggregators, such as Indeed, SimplyHired, and ZipRecruiter, can be good resources because they'll pull jobs from multiple areas into one site.
-But again, you'll need to stay informed about scams and other non-job work-at-home schemes.
+But again, you'll need to stay informed about scams and other non-job schemes.
 Finally, don't forget to try LinkedIn to find work at home.

-Follow directions for submitting your resume or application.
-This seems like a no-brainer, but sometimes in an effort to standout applicants send more or less than what the employer asks for.
+This seems like a no-brainer, but sometimes applicants try to stand out by submitting more or less than what the employer asks for.
 Failure to send what is asked only shows you don't know how to follow directions.
-Employers get more submissions than they need, and the fastest way to cull the pack is by immediately deleting those that don't submit what was asked.
+Employers get more submissions than they need, and the fastest way to trim down their options is by immediately eliminating those who don't follow directions.

-Have a stellar resume that outlines your skills as they related to the job.
 Tailor your resume to the employer's needs to increase your chances of getting noticed.
 A resume is a sales document, so the more you can show you have the skills and experience the employer is asking for, the better your chances are to get an interview.
 The same goes for a cover letter—if the employer asks for one.
 Both should be individually crafted to fit a specific job (based on a general outline you use to start all applications).
 After facing a slew of rejections, it can be tough to put in the work to customize your resume and cover letter, but it's always worth the extra effort to show you carefully read the job posting.

 Avoiding Work-At-Home Scams

-Scammers are clever and often will get their schemes on legitimate sites.
-For that reason, you need to do your due diligence to protect yourself from scams.
-Here are a few tips to help:
+Scammers are clever and it isn't uncommon to find their schemes on legitimate sites.
+You need to do your due diligence to protect yourself from scams.

-- Legitimate jobs will never charge to hire you.
 Any job asking for money for anything other than a background check is not a job.
-It might not be a scam, but it definitely isn't a job.
+It might not technically be a scam, but it definitely isn't a job.
 You should proceed with caution even if the money is for a background check—most jobs pay for this out of their own pockets.

-- Never apply to a job that asks you to use your own bank account to help it do business.
+Your bank account shouldn't be part of the application process whatsoever.
 These are fake check scams that can cost you thousands of dollars, loss of bank privileges, and possibly jail time.